jgibbins1990/NFL_GPS_tracking_project/README.md

 Line of Scrimmage: The imaginary line that represents the offense’s progress prior to the play, it is the line on which the ball is positioned at the start of each play.

-Ball Snap: This is the first moment the play is live and the ball is moved by the offence team
+Ball Snap: This is the first moment the play is live and the ball is moved by the offensive team

 Pass Forward: On each play the offensive team is allowed to pass the ball forward only one time